This set of Casting, Forming and Welding Multiple Choice Questions & Answers (MCQs) focuses on “Furnaces for Melting”.

 d) All of the mentioned

-Explanation: Slag hole is a tapping hole in cupola furnace.
+Explanation: Slag hole is a tapping hole in a cupola furnace.
 Through which slag generated during the melting process is tapped.

 4. Incoming air pressure and quantity in cupola furnace are controlled by which of the following element?